ggonnella/fastsubtrees/docs/paper.md

 2. _S_ construction: for each node, climb to the root, using the values in _P_ and increment the subtree size of each ancestor.
-3. _C_ and _T_ construction: first add the tree root data; then for each node, climb the tree adding the node and the ancestors to a stack until a node which was already added to the tree is found; the first free position after this node is stored in _C_, it is used to store the data for the node in _T_ and updated; this is repeated until the stack is empty.
+3. _C_ and _T_ construction: first add the tree root data; then for each node, add the node to a stack and climb the tree, adding the ancestors to the stack until an ancestor which was already added to the tree is found;
+   the first free position after this node in _T_ is located using _C_ the data is stored in _T_ and _C_ is updated;
+   this is repeated until the stack is empty.

 Given _n_ nodes with a maximum ID _m_ (not much larger than _n_), and a tree height _h_ (in worst case _h = m_, in average it is much smaller), the construction operations require the following time.
 Operation 1 requires iterating over all _O(n)_ input tuples and initializing _P_ requires _O(m)_.
-Thus the total time is _O(m)_.
+Thus the total time is in _O(m)_.
-Operation 2 requires climbing the tree from each node, this _O(h)_ time for each node, in total _O(n * h)_.
+Operation 2 requires climbing the tree from each node, thus _O(h)_ time for each node, in total _O(n * h)_.
-Operation 3 requires climbing the treee again, but this is stopped whenever nodes are found which were already added; thus the total time is in this case _O(n)_.
+Operation 3 requires climbing the tree again, but this is stopped whenever nodes are found which were already added; thus the total time is in this case _O(n)_.

 Since the first and third operations are performed in linear time, they are faster than the second.
 Benchmarks showed that this is indeed the bottleneck of the construction.
 Thus an attempt was made to speed up this operation, by parallelizing it.

-In the parallel version, the node IDs are divided into _x_ slices, each assigned to a different sub-process (not thread, because of the Python Global Interpreter Lock).
-Each sub-process then counts the subtree sizes in the slice only.
-The counts can be stored in a shared subtree sizes table, however this requires a semaphore and was very slow in practice.
-Thus, in the implemented version, each sub-process stores subtree sizes in a local table and the results for each sub-process are summed up after completion, to obtain the _S_ table.
+For this, the node IDs are divided into _x_ slices, each assigned to a different sub-process (not thread, because of the Python Global Interpreter Lock).
+Each sub-process then counts nodes in each subtree belonging to the slice only.
+These counts could be stored in a shared subtree sizes table, however this requires a semaphore, and it was very slow in our tests.
+Thus, we implemented a version, in which each sub-process stores its counts in a local table.
+The results for each sub-process are summed up after completion, to obtain the _S_ table.

-The parallel version is activated in ``fastsubtrees tree`` using the ``--processes x`` option, where _x_ is the number of processes to use.
-In the API, this parameter can be passed as the ``n_processes`` argument to the ``Tree.construct`` and related methods.
-However, benchmarks did not show a significant performance improvement for the construction of the NCBI taxonomy tree, likely because of the overhead of subprocess starting, data initialization and results consolidation.
+Despite the distribution of the work among processes, benchmarks did not show a significant performance improvement in the parallel version for the construction of the NCBI taxonomy tree, likely because of the overhead of subprocess starting, data initialization and results consolidation.

 # Example application: Genomes Attributes Viewer